Cierra Dillard

-Cierra Dillard (born May 8, 1996) is an American professional basketball player who plays for Alexandria Sporting Club.
-She attended Gates Chili High School in Rochester, New York.
+Cierra Janay Dillard (born May 8, 1996) is an American-Senegalese professional basketball player who currently plays for Alexandria Sporting Club.

+College career

+Dillard attended Gates Chili High School in Rochester, New York.
+She was named the All-Greater Rochester Girls Basketball Player of the Decade 2010–19.

 She later attended the University of Massachusetts Amherst for two years, before transferring to the University at Buffalo.
 At both universities, she played on the school's respective women's basketball teams.
 While playing at Buffalo, Dillard helped the Bulls to back-to-back NCAA Division I women's basketball tournament appearances in 2018 and 2019, including a Sweet Sixteen appearance in 2018.

-In 2022, Dillard guided Alexandria Sporting Club to the 2022 FIBA Africa Women's Champions Cup title, scoring a team-high 21 points in the finals.